-The Connection study is the first ever regulatory medicines agency approved phase 3 study on the potential benefits of any live bacterial therapy in premature infants.
+The Connection study is the first ever regulatory medicines agency approved phase 3 study on the potential benefits of any pharmaceutical grade live bacterial therapy in premature infants.
 IBT is following the strict regulations of worldwide medicines regulatory authorities in developing the medical drug candidate IBP-9414 as a preventive treatment for NEC in premature infants.

 After years of development of the product formulation for IBP-9414 and its production to meet the demands of FDA and EMA, a Phase 2 safety and tolerability clinical study of 120 premature babies (results summary is here) has been completed.
 This study provided the important demonstration to the FDA and EMA of the satisfactory safety characteristics of IBP-9414 in preterm infants.
 Based on this and the approved drug development plan, IBP-9414 was granted progression into large scale, benefit-risk analysis in premature babies with 500-1500 gram birth weights, through the Phase 3 drug trial, called the ‘Connection Study’.

 The ongoing Connection Study forms the final part of this drug development program and aims at generating the necessary knowledge on the ability of IBP-9414 to prevent NEC, and improve feeding of premature infants.
 The study is designed to have minimal interference with regular standards of intensive care and minimized extra burden on the health care personnel.
 It is the Phase 3 large efficacy and safety clinical trial required to allow filing for approval of IBP-9414 for the treatment of premature infants.